 Jade has been formed into tools for the skin for centuries.
 Gua Sha and Jade Roller tools are both carved from jade and used to help boost vitality and beautify the look of skin.

 Jade has been formed into tools for the skin for centuries.
 Gua Sha and Jade Roller tools are both carved from jade and used to help boost vitality and beautify the look of skin.
-Through unique movements connected to these tools, you can soothe and detoxify skin, reduce the appearance of inflammation/puffiness, help to refine pores, and alleviate other signs of aging.
+Through unique movements connected to these tools, you can soothe the skin, reduce the appearance of puffiness, tone the skin's look, and alleviate the appearance of aging.

 These effects combined with the healing properties of the jade stone can lead to a clearer, firmer, smoother complexion.
 Beautiful, luxurious tools that make us feel better and look younger, who doesn’t want that?